Clang Tutorial: The AST Matcher

 When the AST matcher find the right node, the corresponding

-will be invoked with matched result.
+clang::ast_matchers::MatchFinder::MatchCallback will be invoked with matched result.

-By providing a MatchCallback
+By providing a MatchCallback,

-we can print the function declarations/definitions that accept any parameter of type std::vector
+we can print the function declarations/definitions that accept any parameter of type std::vector that is passed by value.

 class VecCallback : public clang::ast_matchers::MatchFinder::MatchCallback { public: virtual void run(const clang::ast_matchers::MatchFinder::MatchResult &Result) final { llvm::outs() << "."; if (const auto *F = Result.Nodes.getDeclAs<clang::FunctionDecl>(FunctionID)) { const auto& SM = *Result.SourceManager; const auto& Loc = F->getLocation(); llvm::outs() << SM.getFilename(Loc) << ":" << SM.getSpellingLineNumber(Loc) << ":" << SM.getSpellingColumnNumber(Loc) << "\n"; } } };